Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/GlnRs-aptamer.md

 <p class="blowheader_box">Structure ligand</p>
 <font><p>Glutaminyl-tRNA synthetase (GlnRS) cataytic core domain.
 These enzymes attach Gln to the appropriate tRNA.
 Like other class I tRNA synthetases, they aminoacylate the 2'-OH of the nucleotide at the 3' end of the tRNA.
 The core domain is based on the Rossman fold and is responsible for the ATP-dependent formation of the enzyme bound aminoacyl-adenylate.
 GlnRS contains the characteristic class I HIGH and KMSKS motifs, which are involved in ATP binding.
 These enzymes function as monomers.
 Archaea and most bacteria lack GlnRS.
-In these organisms, the "non-discriminating" form of GluRS aminoacylates both tRNA(Glu) and tRNA(Gln) with Glu, which is converted to Gln when appropriate by a transamidation enzyme.-----from Pfam</p></font>
+In these organisms, the "non-discriminating" form of GluRS aminoacylates both tRNA(Glu) and tRNA(Gln) with Glu, which is converted to Gln when appropriate by a transamidation enzyme.-----From Pfam</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>